M-Kaif1/Islamic_Mental_Wellness_Chatbot/README.md

 ## Features
 - **Emotion Detection:** Recognizes emotions such as stress, anxiety, sadness, tiredness, loneliness, and frustration based on user input.
 - **Islamic Tips:** Provides advice rooted in **Quranic verses and authentic Hadith** relevant to the detected emotion.
-- **Motivational Quotes:** Offers inspirational quotes from the Quran and Hadith.
+- **Motivational Quotes:** Offers inspirational quotes from the Quran verses.
 - **Mindfulness Exercises:** Recommends practical exercises like dhikr, prayer, and gratitude reflection for calming the mind.
 - **Mini Spiritual Reflection Quiz:**
   - Asks two simple questions: